 Everyday spending

-Business, transportation, going out to restaurants and going out on the town, plus hobbies for both of you, are the areas that tend to create conflicts.
+Food, transportation, dining out, and personal hobbies are the categories that most commonly cause disagreements between partners.
 A clearly defined system of responsibility not only prevents disputes but also frees people from blaming others for what they themselves did wrong.
 With your expense tracker, you can watch for the patterns that mean something’s going wrong before it becomes an issue.

 Life doesn’t stay predictable, so your budget won’t either.
 Jobs change, rent increases, responsibilities shift, and goals evolve.
 Make it a habit to check your budget monthly or even weekly if you prefer smaller adjustments.